z/xonotic-server-management-suite/docs/intro.rst

 Intro
 =====

-Game servers administration shouldn't be a full-time job, it should be enjoyable, like the game.
+Game server administration shouldn't be a full-time job, it should be enjoyable, like the game.
 Great ideas should be tested, saved and reproducible.
 Xonotic Server Management Suite works with your existing workflow by *automating the boring stuff*.